punkshiraishi/ai-devcontainer-template/README.md

-# AI Copilot Devcontainer
+# AI Devcontainer Template

 Reusable devcontainer configuration that preinstalls Anthropic Claude Code, Cursor CLI, and OpenAI Codex CLI.
 Clone this repository once and reuse the `.devcontainer/` folder across any project.

 ## Features
 - Ubuntu-based image with Node.js 22, Python 3, Ripgrep, GitHub CLI, and other common tools.
-- Preconfigured CLA tools: Claude Code CLI, Cursor CLI, Codex CLI, plus zsh and history persistence.
+- Preconfigured CLI tools: Claude Code CLI, Cursor CLI, Codex CLI, plus zsh and history persistence.
 - VS Code customization with useful extensions and consistent terminal profiles.
 - Optional project-level `.codex` directory synced into the container user home.

 ## Getting Started
-1. Clone this repository somewhere accessible: `git clone https://example.com/ai-copilot-devcontainer.git`.
+1. Clone this repository somewhere accessible: `git clone https://github.com/punkshiraishi/ai-devcontainer-template.git`.
 2. Copy the `.devcontainer/` directory into your project (or add this repo as a Git submodule).
 3. Open the project in VS Code and run **Dev Containers: Reopen in Container** or use `devcontainer up` from the CLI.